-Tokyo police arrested Brian John Gorgon, 42, and three other male U.S. suspects on charges of destruction of property and damaging buildings by allegedly spraying graffiti on store shutters and ducts along Center Gai, a popular narrow street in Udagawacho, Shibuya, on September 9 at around 11 p.m., TV Asahi reports (September 21).
+Tokyo police arrested Brian John Gordon, 42, and three other male U.S. suspects on charges of destruction of property and damaging buildings by allegedly spraying graffiti on store shutters and ducts along Center Gai, a popular narrow street in Udagawacho, Shibuya, on September 9 at around 11 p.m., TV Asahi reports (September 21).

 Two of the suspects have admitted to the charges, one is denying them, and another is abstaining from making further statements, police said.

-Gorgon claimed in statements to police he heard from a friend that “Shibuya was a town that allowed graffiti, there’s some places in the states that allow graffiti,” the Mainichi Shimbun reported.
+Gordon claimed in statements to police he heard from a friend that “Shibuya was a town that allowed graffiti, there’s some places in the states that allow graffiti,” the Mainichi Shimbun reported.

-Gorgon and the other three suspects, who told police they were “fellow colleagues who draw murals in the states,” visited Japan for the first time on September 9 and checked into a hotel before buying various items at an art supply store in Shibuya.
+Gordon and the other three suspects, who told police they were “fellow colleagues who draw murals in the states,” visited Japan for the first time on September 9 and checked into a hotel before buying various items at an art supply store in Shibuya.

 Security cameras captured the suspects defacing various properties in Center Gai as well as two other locations.